Joseph Dwenger: Priesthood

 Dwenger was ordained a priest for the Missionaries of the Precious Blood by Archbishop John Baptist Purcell on September 4, 1859.
 He had received a papal dispensation to receive ordination at age 22.
-In 1861, he arranged for the purchase of the property where St. Charles Seminary would eventually be located and was its founding rector.
-In 1862, he was assigned to parochial work.
-From 1867 to 1872, he was occupied in preaching missions in Ohio, Indiana and Kentucky.
-In 1872, Dwenger accompanied Purcell as his theologian to the Second Plenary Council of American bishops in Baltimore, Maryland.
+In 1861, Dwenger arranged for the purchase of a property in Carthagena, Ohio that would become St. Charles Seminary, he was its founding rector.
+In 1862, the Missionaries assigned Dwenger to pastoral work.
+In 1967, he was sent on preaching missions in Ohio, Indiana and Kentucky.
+In 1872, Dwenger accompanied Purcell, as his theologian, to the Second Plenary Council of American bishops in Baltimore, Maryland.

 Bishop of Fort Wayne

-On February 15, 1872, Pope Pius IX appointed Dwenger as bishop of the Diocese of Fort Wayne.
-He was consecrated by Purcell on April 14, 1872, in Cincinnati.
-In 1874, Dwenger joined other American bishops in a pilgrimage to Europe.
+On February 15, 1872, Pope Pius IX appointed Dwenger as bishop of Fort Wayne.
+He was consecrated at the Cathedral of St. Peter in Chains in Cincinnati by Purcell on April 14, 1872, in Cincinnati.
+In 1874, Dwenger led the first pilgrimage of American bishops to Europe.

 During his time in office he supported the congregation of the Poor Handmaids of Jesus Christ, as had his predecessor Bishop John Henry Luers.
 He allowed Father Edward Koenig – who had served as advisor to the sisters since their arrival – to remain in office in their Motherhouse in Fort Wayne.
-The good relationship continued, and in due course the congregation opened many schools, orphanages and hospitals in his and the neighbouring dioceses.
+The good relationship continued, and in due course the congregation opened many schools, orphanages and hospitals in his and the neighboring dioceses.
 Especially the establishment of orphanages were at his core interest.

-He served such parishes as Holy Rosary in St. Marys and St. Joseph's in Wapakoneta, both in Auglaize County, and he aided in establishing Immaculate Conception parish in Celina in Mercer County.
-In 1875, he erected an orphan asylum and a trade school for boys at Lafayette.
+He served such parishes as Holy Rosary in St. Marys and St. Joseph's in Wapakoneta, both in Auglaize County, and he aided in establishing Immaculate Conception Parish in Celina, Ohio In 1875, he erected the St. Joseph orphan asylum for boys in Lafayette.
+He also created a trade school for boys in Lafayette.
 He was a zealous promoter of the parochial school system.

+In 1884, Dwenger attended the Third Plenary Council at Baltimore, a meeting of the bishops of the United States.
+He spent seven months in Rome the following year, presenting the decrees of the plenary council to Pope Leo XIII for approval.
+Residing at the Pontifical North American College during his visit to Rome, he caused a stir by raising an American flag at the college on July 4th, American independence day.

-In 1884 he attended the Third Plenary Council at Baltimore.
-The following March he was deputed, with Bishops John Moore and Richard Gilmour, to present the decrees of the council to Pope Leo XIII.
-In 1886, he erected an asylum for orphan girls at Fort Wayne.
-In 1888 when he was on his way to Rome he visited the German Motherhouse of the congregation of the Poor Handmaids of Jesus Christ in Dernbach Westerwald from where their community took its beginnings.
-He stated his intention as to express personally his gratitude for the many services which had been done for the development of his diocese and the many sisters which had been sent to serve in the US.
-As in 1888, in 1891 he again went to Rome, the last time in the interest of the Pontifical North American College.
+In 1886, Dwenger erected an asylum for orphan girls at Fort Wayne.
+In 1888, while traveling again to Rome, Dwenger visited the motherhouse of the Poor Handmaids of Jesus Christ in Dernbach in the German Empire.
+He wanted to thank the sisters for their contributions to the diocese, including the work of the many sisters who had established schools and hospitals there.
+Dwenger took his final trip to Rome in 1891 to lobby support for the North American College.